toddway/anyapp/README.md

 is used by developers when writing new code.
 It should be kept lean and fast - likely excluding steps like minification, automated tests, and static code analysis - since it will happen frequently.

-The beta build type is meant to be uploaded to a server where a team of beta testers can install it over-the-air.
-This project demonstrates this using the [Crashlytics Beta]() platform.
-Ideally this build would be generated automatically by a Continuous Integration server.
+The beta build type is meant to be uploaded to a server where a team of beta testers can install the app over-the-air.
+We use [Crashlytics Beta]() for this.
+Ideally this build type should initiated by an integration server - not a developer's local machine - and should include steps like minification, automated tests, and static code analysis.

 The release build type is meant to be published to the store for end users.
 It includes additional store assets like app description and screenshots.
+This should also be initiated by an integration server.

 ## Build versioning